sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 	* "INCLUDES" to store external database_config.json file references.
 Each INCLUDES entry will contain the "namespaceID" along with the "relative path" which tells the file location of database_config.json.

-This is an example of the database_config.json with 3 external DB references in 3 namespaces refered with namespaceID "0", "1" & "2".
+* The database_config.json file for the "globalDB" service will have the "INSTANCES"/"DATABASES" (global DB service to have only APP_DB and CONFIG_DB) running localy in globalDB database docker on linux host namespace + external DB references to the database docker services running in other NPU namespaces.
+In the below example, we consider a SONIC device with 3 NPUS's and hence have 3 namespaces refered with namespaceID "0", "1" & "2".

 ```json
 {